Aveer had spent the last two days pretending Aarav didn't exist.

 And his silence had hurt worse than the insult.

-Now, four years later, that silence was still between us.
+Now, four years later, that silence was still between them.

 Unchanged.